-ustments in thousands)
+in thousands)

-Assets (4111)
+Assets (,

 Real estate properties (1) \$ 479,473

-Real estate investments, at fair value (1) (270,861)
+Real estate investments at fair value (1) (270,861)

-Cash and cash equivalents 5,420
+Cash and cash equivalents 5,421

 Restricted cash 1,878

-Accounts receivable 5,583
+Accounts receivable 5,582

-Intangible assets(1) 74,487
+Intangible assets (1) 74,487

 Prepaid expenses and other assets 653

 Total Assets \$ 296,633

 Liabilities

-Mortgage notes payable (1) 260,335
+Mortgage notes payable 260,335

 Accounts payable and accrued liabilities 4,371

 Interest rate swap liabilities 2,376

-Intangible liabilities (1) 29,546
+Intangible liabilities 29,546

 Other liabilities 5

 Total Liabilities \$ 296,633

 (1) The contribution of the investments of the Easterly Funds controlled by our predecessor to our operating partnership pursuant to the Easterly formation transactions will be accounted for as transactions among entities under common control.
-As a result, the real estate investments, at fair value at the time of the Easterly formation transactions will be deemed the initial cost.
-Such fair value will be allocated to the underlying real estate properties, related intangible assets and liabilities and mortgage debt ascribed to the properties and are based on estimated cash flow projections that utilize appropriate discount and capitalization rates and available market information.
+As a result, the fair value of the underlying real estate properties and related intangible assets and liabilities at the time of the Easterly formation transactions will be deemed the initial cost.
+The fair value of the underlying real estate properties and related intangible assets and liabilities are based on estimated cash flow projections that utilize appropriate discount and capitalization rates and available market information.
 Estimates of future cash flows are based on a number of factors including historical operating results, known trends and market/economic conditions.
 See Note 7 (Fair Value of Investments) to our predecessor's consolidated financial statements, included elsewhere in this prospectus, for additional discussion on fair value.